koushik80/koushik80/README.md

 ---

-<p align="left">Welcome to my profile!
+<h4 align="left">Welcome to my profile!
 I'm an enthusiastic Junior Web Developer/IT specialist.
 I am seeking long-term employment with the same company where I can really immerse myself in their brand and their online ambitions.
-Thanks for visiting and I'd love to be connected!</p>
+Thanks for visiting and I'd love to be connected!</h4>

 ---